 JBoss EAP 7 messaging uses a separate JDBC table to store binding information, messages, large messages, and paging information.
-The names of these tables can be configured using the journal-bindings-table, journal-jms-bindings-table, journal-messages-table, journal-large-messages-table, and journal-page-store-table attributes on the server resource in the messaging-activemq subsystem of the server configuration file.
+The names of these tables can be configured using the journal-bindings-table, journal-messages-table, journal-large-messages-table, and journal-page-store-table attributes on the server resource in the messaging-activemq subsystem of the server configuration file.